zocoi/bower-installer/README.md

 }
 ```
 If bower installer is run on this configuration, `require.js` and `backbone.js` will all appear under
 `some/path` relative to your bower.json file.
+The paths within sources can use file matchers [https://github.com/isaacs/minimatch](https://github.com/isaacs/minimatch)

 #Install multiple main files
 For one reason or another you may want to install multiple files from a single component.
 You can do this by providing